"You don't like the way I phrased an answer. What kind of evidence is that?"

 Also, there was an episode of Star Trek: The Next Generation where hearings were being held of Starfleet officers out of fear that there was a Romulan spy on board the Enterprise.
 One officer questioned was revealed to have falsified some personal information claiming he had a Vulcan grandfather, when the grandfather was actually Romulan.
 Everyone, particularly the witch-hunter who started the hearings, took that alone as just-about-proof that he was the spy they were searching for, but Picard recognized that it hardly counted and worked to get the hearings stopped.

 One of the books had a Romulan spy hidden among the crew, and the "clue" that lead to his unveiling was that fact that "he separated his food into separate piles, so they did not touch, and ate them one pile at a time."
 It was explained that this was how Romulan children are trained.
-Of course, no other race in the universe could have that tradition, or people who just don't like having their food mix on their plate.
+Of course, no other race in the universe could have that traditionnote though on the other hand it would be easy for a Federation computer to check if any of the supposed cultures of the people on-board have that tradition, with any discrepancy causing suspicion right up until it hits the other issue, or people who just don't like having their food mix on their plate.